 Enjoy Racing at Ocean Downs

-The Casino at Ocean Downs, located just west of the southern tip of Ocean City, recently finished its 65th year of live Standardbred harness racing.
+The Casino at Ocean Downs, located just west of the southern tip of Ocean City, is in its 69th year of live Standardbred harness racing.
 It also offers daily simulcasting of both Standardbred and Thoroughbred races and is home to 800 slot machines and electronic games.

 A 35,000-square-foot expansion adding 10 table games, more casino space, and a refreshed area for horse bettors is in the works, too.